basnijholt/glove80-tailorkey/README.md

 - **src/tailorkey_builder/layouts.py** composes all layers for a variant and merges them with the preserved metadata.
 This is the single entry point the generator and tests call.
+- **src/tailorkey_builder/metadata.py** loads the release metadata (UUIDs, titles, etc.) once with type checking so scripts and tests share it safely.
 - **scripts/generate_tailorkey_layouts.py** simply runs `build_layout()` for
   each variant listed in `variant_metadata.json` and overwrites the file in `original/`.